 - I would recommend using the washroom before you leave for this little oasis – because there are no washrooms or change rooms at the beach.

-- The Galapagos Islands have a subtropical climate and get pretty hot during midday, especially December through May which is the hot season.
+- The Galapagos Islands have a subtropical climate and get pretty hot during midday, especially from December through May which is the hot season.
 It would be most comfortable to time your walk to or from Tortuga Bay in the morning or afternoon.

 - The water will be a little warmer during the hot season, but the cooler waters during the rainy season (July through October) bring more wildlife and lusher foliage.
 You’ll see wildlife all year round at Tortuga Bay.